See also the DrugSearch page on amphetamines.

 Methamphetamine is a strong form of amphetamine.
 It comes as powder, crystals or tablets and has a similar euphoric effect to cocaine but a much longer duration of action.

-Methamphetamine was first synthesized in Japan in the late 1800s from ephedrine, a drug commonly used to treat asthma.
+Methamphetamine was first synthesised in Japan in the late 1800s from ephedrine, a drug commonly used to treat asthma.

 Medically produced amphetamines (including methamphetamine) were used in Japan, Britain, Germany and the US during the Second World War to enable soldiers to stay awake and focussed.